vi4m/vi4m.github.io/about.md

 ## This site

-This site is dedicated to the *UnSexy Software Craftmanship*.
+This site is dedicated to the *Sexy Software Craftmanship*.

 Don't do just Agile, TDD, software that only 'works' and is clunky, slow and/or bloated.
 Be excited and contributed to the smallest details of user experience, internal design, and performance.